Skip To Main Content

 Rashaad Richardson is entering his first season at Arkansas State, joining Ryan Pannone's staff as an assistant coach ahead of the 2025-26 season.

-Richardson joins the Red Wolves after spending last season at Southern University in Baton Rouge, La., where he helped the Jaguars to a 20-12 mark and SWAC regular-season title.
 The Charleston, S.C., native rejoins Pannone, who was his high school coach as a senior at Oldsmar Christian School in Tampa, Fla.

 "Rashaad Richardson is an assistant coach who is coming to us from Southern University," Pannone said.
 "Previously, he also spent time at Middle Tennessee and Tulane after playing at Georgia State and playing for me when I was a high school coach.
 Rashaad has the unique ability to relate to players but also understand who I am as a person and as a coach, to be able to help create buy-in for our program on what is expected, what is needed, and then how I truly feel for them since he got to play for me.
 Rashaad's recruiting ability, coaching ability and on-court player development will bring a lot of value to this program."

-Prior to beginning his coaching career, Richardson played at Georgia State, helping the Panthers to 74 wins and a pair of postseason tournament appearances.
+Prior to beginning his coaching career, Richardson played collegiately at Georgia State, helping the Panthers to 74 wins and a pair of postseason tournament appearances.
 Named a captain during his final two seasons, his 117 games played ranked in the top 10 in school history at the end of his playing career.